scronge/text-to-YouTube-Playlist/README.md

 # text-to-YouTube-Playlist

-Python app that uses the YouTube API to turn a list of song names in order to create a YouTube playlist.
+Python script that uses the YouTube API to turn a list of song names in order to create a YouTube playlist.
 Runs in Google Colab notebook.

 After losing many songs in a failed ITunes backup, I was able to recover the text file.